icnrg/draft-irtf-icnrg-terminology/semantics.md

 ## Remote Procedure Call

 More generally, ... parameters in the interest ... used e.g.,/ as command channel for remote control of neighbor routers.

+**Interest match in FIB (longest prefix match)**:

+> A process of finding a FIB entry with the longest name (in terms of name components) that is a prefix of the specified name.

+**Interest match in PIT (exact match)**:

+> A process of finding a PIT entry that stores the same as specified interest (including interest restrictions, if any).

+**Data match in PIT (all match)**:

+> a process of finding (a set of) PIT entries that can be satisfied with the specified data packet.

+**Interest match in CS (any match)**:

+> a process of finding an entry in router’s content store that can satisfy the specified interest.